-- Encourage your managers to keep a close ongoing connection to their shop floor workers.
+- Employee/Manager Relationship: Encourage your managers to keep a close ongoing connection to their shop floor workers.

-- Physical demands and wasted effort lead to employee dissatisfaction and departure.
+- Get Organized: Physical demands and wasted effort lead to employee dissatisfaction and departure.
 Are there opportunities to redesign the plant floor layout so that employees can work more efficiently?

-- Make sure every worker has a career path and understands how to progress within the company.
+- Career path: Make sure every worker has a career path and understands how to progress within the company.

-- If your turnover is within the department of a particular manager, some coaching or training in the softer skills of management might be in order.
+- Coaching or training: If your turnover is within the department of a particular manager, some coaching or training in the softer skills of management might be in order.

-- Foster a team spirit by sponsoring employee clubs, events, parties, and joint community service opportunities.
+- Team spirit: Foster a team spirit by sponsoring employee clubs, events, parties, and joint community service opportunities.

-- As your most experienced employees approach retirement, give them an opportunity to wind down their careers as part-timers.
+- Retirement Planning: As your most experienced employees approach retirement, give them an opportunity to wind down their careers as part-timers.

 Mark Beck, shareholder and recent acquirer of K.A.M. sums it up well: “In today’s competitive world, talent is the most precious of all assets.
 When evaluating acquisitions we like to see a healthy mix of people at every stage of their careers.
 We need experienced industry veterans, young fresh apprentices, and everyone in between.
 At the end of the day, we really believe that the best team wins.”

 There are many resources available to employers who want to adopt apprenticeships as their best shot at sourcing qualified entry-level employees.
-It is vital that the voices of small and mid-sized manufacturers are heard as states and regions develop and administer formal programs, so that the programs address the needs of businesses of varied size and type.
+It is vital that the voices of small and mid-sized manufacturers are heard as states and regions develop and administer formal programs so that the programs address the needs of businesses of varied sizes and types.